DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/itemView/showParentFolder.md

 ---
 ---
 ##### shortDescription
-Specifies whether to display the parent folder in the view.
+Specifies whether to display the parent directory in the view.

 ---